Coderaman-tech/Strivers-SDE-Sheet-Challenge/Binary Search/Readme.md

     Once, the ‘mid’ points to the target, the index will be returned.
     This process will be inside a loop and the loop will continue until low crosses high.
 If no index is found, we will return -1.
 # 4. Median of Two Sorted Arrays
-I recomment please watch this video - https://www.youtube.com/watch?v=F9c7LpRZWVQ Steps are -
+I recommend please watch this video - https://www.youtube.com/watch?v=F9c7LpRZWVQ

+Steps are -

     First, we have to make sure that the arr1[] is the smaller array.
 If not by default, we will just swap the arrays.
 Our main goal is to consider the smaller array as arr1[].